 During a divorce proceeding, the court can grant alimony to either spouse.
-An alimony award can serve a number of purposes.
-Sometimes, courts grant alimony to "bridge the gap" until a spouse is self-supporting.
+There are several types of alimony awards, which can serve a variety of purposes.
+Sometimes, courts grant spousal support to "bridge the gap" until a spouse is self-supporting.

 The most common type of alimony is periodic alimony, which consists of payments made according to a schedule (usually monthly) from the paying spouse to the supported spouse.

-For example, if your ex-spouse is living with someone who is providing financial support, your ex may agree that you shouldn't have to pay alimony any more.
-In this case, you should both sign an agreement either modifying or ending alimony, and file it with the circuit court clerk's office.
+For example, if your ex-spouse is living with someone who is providing financial support, your ex may agree that you shouldn't have to pay alimony anymore.
+In this case, you should both sign an agreement, either modifying or ending alimony, and file it with the circuit court clerk's office.

-If your ex-spouse will not agree to end alimony, you will need to ask the court to terminate or modify alimony.
-To do so, you’ll need to file a motion to terminate or modify alimony in your local circuit court clerk’s office.
-At your hearing, you should be prepared to show evidence of the change in either your financial circumstances or the financial circumstances of your supported ex-spouse.
+If your ex-spouse does not agree to end alimony, you'll need to file a written request asking the court to terminate or modify alimony.
+At your hearing, you should prepare to show evidence of the change in either you or your ex-spouse's financial circumstances.

 Florida courts have the power to modify or terminate alimony when the supported spouse begins cohabiting with another person.
-Florida law defines cohabitation as any living arrangement in which the supported spouse is living with, and receiving financial assistance from, another person that is not related by blood or marriage.
+Florida law defines cohabitation as any living arrangement in which the supported spouse is living with and receiving financial assistance from another person not related by blood or marriage.

 Because cohabitation creates a financially supportive relationship that can substitute for a marital relationship, courts often reduce or terminate alimony when the supported spouse is cohabiting with another person.